Gaursafal/Shopping-Cart/README.md

 ### Acknowledgments

 <div>
-  We take all the responsiblity for every single line of code.
+  I take all the responsiblity for every single line of code.
 </div>